-Physical Characteristics of the French bulldog cross Staffy
+Physical Characteristics of the French Bulldog cross Staffy

-Height: Adult male 13 to18 inches
+Height: 13 to18 inches

-Weight: Adult male 28 to 45 lbs
+Weight: 28 to 45 lbs

 Lifespan: Around 10 to 12 years

-The French bulldog x Staffy is an intelligent, happy dog that makes great family pets.
+The French Bulldog cross Staffy is an intelligent, happy dog that makes a great family pet.
 Usually very obedient and always aiming to please their owners.
-If you are someone who has owned dogs previously and have experience of their needs, you should be fine with a French bulldog cross Staffy.
+If you are someone who has owned dogs previously and have experience of their needs, you should be fine with a French Bulldog cross Staffy.
 Certainly, as they are quite sociable dogs, they love to feel as though they’re part of the family but ignore him at your peril.